Holly-Horwood/holiday_helper/README.md

 - Loader/Spinner not loading on all searches correctly.
 This will be fixed in a future update.

+- Due to Google Maps using a mercator style map it was quite difficult to get the zoom to work correctly for New Zealand.
+New Zealand is harder to scale than other countries due to it's very Southern location on the map which means that the latitude and longitude axels are distorted.

 ---

 ## **Future Updates**